Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 e_unit= 4.803d-10 esu, and \epsilon=78 at 27 deg Celsius.)

-Everyone is welcome to copy and/or rewrite this simulation code under GNU General Public License v3.0 license, by keeping initial 54 lines of this code of the author intact.
+Everyone is welcome to copy and/or rewrite this simulation code under GNU General Public License v3.0 license, by keeping initial 55 lines of this author's code intact.

 ## References ##
 1. M. Tanaka and A.Yu Grosberg, J.Chem.Phys., vol.115, 567-574 (2001).